-- Recovery Agreement - An agreement that is linked to the SIRA and defines the recovery agreement between the interstate parties and CAWCD to address recovery schedules, quantities, payments etc.
+- Recovery Agreement - An agreement that is linked to the Storage and Interstate Release Agreement (SIRA) and defines the recovery agreement between the interstate parties and CAWCD to address recovery schedules, quantities, payments etc.

 In 2001, the AWBA entered into an interstate banking agreement with the State of Nevada, specifically the Southern Nevada Water Authority (SNWA) in conjunction with the Colorado River Commission of Nevada (CRCN).
 At the time, Nevada was approaching full use of its entitlement and needed to find additional water resources to meet its future demands.
 Through interstate banking, the AWBA was able to provide Nevada with a bridge until additional resources could be established.
 Through 2019, the AWBA has accrued over 600,000 acre-feet of credits on behalf of SNWA.
 Some of this water also included storage of Nevada's unused Colorado River entitlement.
 When SNWA requests ICUA, recovered water will be delivered to an Arizona user and water that would have otherwise been delivered through the CAP system will remain on the river to be diverted by SNWA.
 In 2010, the AWBA, CAWCD, SNWA and CRCN entered into a Recovery Agreement that describes the methods that can be used for recovery and development of ICUA.